 and at Moseley Old Hall, Wolverhampton

-where John Edwards, of the Staffordshire Heritage Group, who finalised the design of the flag with the Flag Institute, proudly wielded the county flag.
+where John Edwards, of the Staffordshire Heritage Group, who finalised the design of the flag with the Flag Institute, wielded it proudly.

 Since registration the flag has been raised countywide